worldstartup/astroplant.io/docs/week-13.md

 ---

 This week has been a very informative and exciting week.
-I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-14.md) and start refactoring the website where possible and needed.
+I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-14.md) and start loading in the Sanity data.
 It's going to be exciting!

 # Resources